awsdocs/elb-user-guide/doc_source/load-balancer-authentication-access-control.md

 + `SetSecurityGroups`
 + `SetSubnets`

-For more information about global condition keys, see [AWS Global Condition Context Keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.
+For more information about global condition keys, see [AWS Global Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

 The following actions support the `aws:RequestTag`/*key* and `aws:TagKeys` condition keys:
 + `AddTags`
 + `CreateLoadBalancer`
 + `RemoveTags`

+## Predefined AWS Managed Policies<a name="elb-predefined-policies"></a>

+The managed policies created by AWS grant the required permissions for common use cases\.
+You can attach these policies to your IAM users, based on the access that they need to Elastic Load Balancing:
++ **ElasticLoadBalancingFullAccess** — Grants full access required to use Elastic Load Balancing features\.
++ **ElasticLoadBalancingReadOnly** — Grants read\-only access to Elastic Load Balancing features\.

+For more information about the permissions required by each Elastic Load Balancing action, see [Elastic Load Balancing API Permissions](elb-api-permissions.md)\.